Music Genres and Definitions We Use at KOOP

 Krautrock Krautrock (also called Kosmische Musik, German: cosmic music) is a broad genre of experimental rock that developed in West Germany in the late 1960s and early 1970s among artists who blended elements of psychedelic rock, electronic music, and various avant-garde influences.
 These artists largely avoided the blues influences and song structure found in traditional Anglo-American rock music, instead utilizing hypnotic rhythms, tape-music techniques, and early synthesizers.
 Prominent groups associated with krautrock music included Neu!, Can, Faust, Kraftwerk, Cluster, Ash Ra Tempel, Popol Vuh, Amon Düül II, and Tangerine Dream.
 The term was coined by the band Faust on their 4th album, named for one of their compositions.
-See Love On The Dole.
+See Love On The Dole and Stronger Than Dirt.

 Latin Latin-American music is sometimes called Latin music, and it is more of an umbrella style than a genre.
 It often features acoustic instruments and horns with many layers of percussion, and includes the music of many countries and comes in a wide variety of choices: from the down-home conjunto music of Northern Mexico to the sophisticated habanera of Cuba, from the symphonies of Heitor Villa-Lobos to the simple and moving Andean flute.
 See Crate Digger’s Gold.